About Scholarly Editing

 Call for Editions

-We believe that many scholars have discovered fascinating texts that deserve to be carefully edited and published, and we offer a venue to turn these discoveries into sustainable, peer-reviewed publications that will enrich the digital record of our cultural heritage.
+We believe that many scholars know about fascinating, little-known, or understudied texts that deserve to be carefully edited and published.
+We offer a venue to turn this knowledge into sustainable, peer-reviewed publications that will enrich the digital record of our cultural heritage.

 If you are interested in editing a small-scale digital edition of a single document or a collection of documents, we want to hear from you.